Izzy Davies: Storylines

 Scott started pressuring her until Ben came to her rescue.
 From there on, Izzy began to form a strong bond with Ben as the pair tried to wind each other up, but soon Izzy started falling for Ben.
 It was pride getting in her way of asking Ben out, however.
 Having underachieved with a 2:2 degree, Izzy decided to move on from Hollyoaks and go travelling with Chloe.
 After two months, Izzy returned to Hollyoaks as she realised that she had to make a go of things with Ben, but was hurt when Ben did not pay much attention on her return.
 Having a minor accident outside Il Gnosh, Ben had rushed to Izzy's bedside at hospital and told her that he wanted to marry her.
 The pair finally got together as they awaited for their wedding, as Izzy had introduced a sex ban on Ben until their wedding day.
 Scott was desperate for Izzy not to marry Ben, and the night before her wedding day, in a desperate attempt for her not to marry Ben, Scott confessed to Izzy that Ben slept with Emma Chambers (Georgina Redhead) and she is pregnant with his child.
 Shocked and in disbelief, Izzy confronted Ben on their wedding day, and he admitted that he slept with Emma while Izzy was travelling.

 Not sure what to do, Izzy decided to give Ben another chance as the pair tied the knot.
 Having come back from her honeymoon, Izzy found it more difficult than she thought it would be to deal with the attention that Ben was giving to Emma over their child Arthur.
 Convinced that the only way to get Ben's attention was to fall pregnant, Izzy became pregnant, but within two months she lost their child.
 Suffering and depressed, Izzy could not cope with the depression and further suffered when she was told by the doctor that she could not have children.
 Izzy felt that she could not give Ben what she wanted and decided to do the unthinkable by sleeping with Scott, in a bid to end all ties with Ben.
 She told a devastated Ben about her actions, leading him to throw her out.
-A few weeks later, both Scott and Ben called on Izzy’s doorstep, each pleading Izzy to give them another chance.
+A few weeks later, both Scott and Ben called on Izzy's doorstep, each pleading Izzy to give them another chance.
 Izzy told Scott she wanted nothing to do with him, while she told Ben that their marriage was over but that she would always love him.
-For over three years, Izzy was a dominating character of the show.
-She eventually moved on from the show after her eventful time in Hollyoaks.